scottyschup/ruby-curriculum/language-basics/symbols-and-strings.md

 ```

 No magic here; we just pass in a `Hash`, where the params are keyed by
 names.
-Notice, that when mering, the values in `options` will override
+Notice, that when merging, the values in `options` will
-the values in `defaults`.
+override the values in `defaults`.
 Of course, we use `Symbol`s for the
 keys.
 Because this is so convenient, Ruby lets us remove the braces
 around this options hash: